Modernly designed attic bathroom in Barrow Hill

 You can ask us to visit your home and check this out for you, however there are also a couple of checks that you can perform yourself prior to this.

-An simple way to get an idea of whether your attic can be converted is to see whether any similar houses on your street have actually had attic conversions.
+An simple method to get an idea of whether your attic can be converted is to see whether any similar houses on your street have actually had attic conversions.
 If you do find examples, it’s most likely to be a possibility.
 If you can, it’s also worth going one action more and asking to have a look at the loft of anyone in your street that has actually had it done.

-The minimum height you need for a loft conversion is 2.2 metres, and you can easily determine this yourself.
+The minimum height you need for a loft conversion is 2.2 metres, and you can quickly determine this yourself.
 Take a measuring tape and run it from the floor to the ceiling at the tallest part of the room.
-If it’s 2.2 metres or more, your loft should be high enough to convert.
+If it’s 2.2 metres or more, your loft could be high enough to convert.
 Victorian houses tend to be lower than those constructed from the 1930s onwards, so may not have enough headroom height.

 Depending on when it was constructed, your house will either have roofing trusses or rafters.
 By putting your head up into your loft hatch, you ought to have the ability to know immediately what type of roofing you have.